 Always rinse your hair under the shower when leaving the sea or pool.
 Nothing will fade the colour and condition of your hair quicker than leaving saltwater or chlorine in the hair, especially when it’s under the heat of the sun.
 It’s also a great time to brush your hair, as it’s generally easier to detangle wet hair.

 Ditch the traditional top knot.
 Although it seems like an easy option this style can expose the fragile ends of the hair to further damage from the elements.
 Braiding is a chic, damage-free way to keep hair up and out of the way of those Aperol Spritz.

 A little sun exposure can lighten the hair in the most beautiful way, but too much exposure will cause your colour to fade.
 A hat, scarf or swimming cap can help, but UV can still penetrate the fabric.
 Just like you apply SPF to your face and body, make it part of your regime to apply to your hair.
-Our shade-specific shampoo and conditioners contain UV filters as does our best-selling Everything Mask.
+Our texture-specific shampoo and conditioners contain UV filters as does our best-selling Miracle Mask.

-You can even apply a fine layer of the Everything Mask to your hair and slick back for a wet-look poolside pose.
+You can even apply a fine layer of the Miracle Mask to your hair and slick back for a wet-look poolside pose.
 The UV filters will add a protective barrier to your hair & scalp in the sun, whilst nourishing and repairing your hair at the same time.
 Just remember to rinse off before jumping in the pool!